Andrew Vaughn Player Props: White Sox vs. Marlins

-The Chicago White Sox, including Andrew Vaughn and his .485 slugging percentage over his past 10 games, battle starting pitcher Eury Perez and the Miami Marlins at Guaranteed Rate Field, Friday at 8:10 PM ET.
+The Chicago White Sox, including Andrew Vaughn (.390 on-base percentage in past 10 games, 63 points above season-long percentage), take on starting pitcher Sandy Alcantara and the Miami Marlins at Guaranteed Rate Field, Saturday at 2:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Yankees.
+He had a hitless performance in his previous game (0-for-4) against the Marlins.

 Andrew Vaughn Game Info & Props vs. the Marlins